(last updated 3-14-2017 for version 6.0.6)

 Pantheons have been updated to make them more exciting.

-- God of the Sea - In addition to the +1 hammer per sea resource, also provides +2% production toward Harbors for each city following the Pantheon
+- God of the Sea - In addition to the +1 hammer per sea resource, also provides +20% production toward Harbors

 - God of the Open Sky - In addition to the +1 Culture per pasture, also allows Recon units to disregard closed borders